IN-CORE/incore-docs/manual/source/getting_started.md

 In this section we will create and run our first analysis using Jupyter Notebook and pyIncore library, both run locally on your computer.
 We will re-create Building Damage analysis.
 The result will be a comma-delimited (csv) text file with Building inventory and Damage states for each individual building.

-Apart from your IN-CORE Account we need:
+Apart from your IN-CORE Account you need:

 * Python virtual environment called **Miniconda**
 * **Jupyter Notebook** and